Skirting Board

 What Are Skirting Boards?

-In addition, we offer an extensive range of great quality cladding and wood flooring ideal for constructing the sub-floor, as well as sealants and adhesives to keep it all intact.
+We stock an extensive selection to suit all tastes and budgets - from crisp white skirting boards to softwood options that can be customised to your liking.
+In addition, we offer an extensive range of high-quality cladding and wood flooring ideal for constructing the sub-floor, as well as sealants and adhesives to keep it all intact.

 • Chamfer: A chamfered skirting board boasts a sleek and minimalist design, characterised by a single angled edge that slopes down to a flat, straight surface at the bottom of the board.